The night light is a feature more commonly seen on mobile devices as a method to reduce strain on the eyes.

 Finally, you need to restart your system for the registry changes to take effect.

-If for some reason the troubleshooting above hasn’t fixed the issues, there is a great alternative to the native Windows functionality.
+If for some reason the troubleshooting above hasn’t fixed the issues, there are two great alternatives to the native Windows functionality.
+The first one, flux, provides the best lighting settings, but doesn’t allow setting specific starting times for the night light, as it uses your geographic location for the timing.

 F.lux is a free solution to reducing blue light on your computer screen and it provides a more user-friendly interface and options in comparison to the Windows 10 settings.

 Once you’re done installing the software, it will ask for your location to be able to estimate the proper time-zone to set the color levels automatically.
-This is completely optional and you can easily set any timers manually.
+You can set any country or location and the app will then determine when it should adjust your screen brightness accordingly.

 There are plenty of options for smart lighting, custom pre-made color schemes from candle light to daylight.